buffer/thug/doc/source/logging.rst

 nonce.
 This way no eavesdroppers can obtain valid credentials.
 Optionally the protocol can be run on top of SSL/TLS, of course.

-HPFeeds logging mode is enabled by default and its configuration is saved in the *Logging/logging.conf* file
+HPFeeds logging mode is disabled by default and its configuration is saved in the *Logging/logging.conf* file

 .. code-block:: sh

     [hpfeeds]
-    enable:     True
+    enable:     False
     host:       hpfeeds.honeycloud.net
     port:       10000
     ident:      q6jyo@hp1
     secret:     edymvouqpfe1ivud

-If you don't want to report your events and samples, you can turn off HPFeeds by modifying the *enable* parameter to *False*.
+If you want to report your events and samples, you can turn on HPFeeds by modifying the *enable* parameter to *True*.
 Do not change the other configuration parameters unless you know exactly what you are doing.

 Currently Thug shares data in two channels: